 The first big switcheroo involved replacing original screenwriter David Koepp.
 Koepp was enlisted for the script after writing Crystal Skull.
 In 2018, Koepp left the project and the team brought in Jonathan Kasdan, son of Lawrence Kasdan and co-writer of that year’s Solo: A Star Wars Story.
 However, Kasdan’s draft was eschewed in favor of a new turn by Dan Fogelman.

-Most fans expected that Spielberg, director of each Indy film so far, would return to helm No. 5; in fact, it seemed as though Spielberg was considering the job for some time.
+Most fans expected that Spielberg, director of every Indy film so far, would return to helm the fifth installment; in fact, it seemed as though Spielberg was considering the job for some time.
 However, in 2020, the still-unproduced movie fell into the hands of a different director: James Mangold.
-Mangold had recently earned renewed acclaim for his turn as Logan director; that’s not to mention a Best Picture nomination for his Ford vs. Ferrari.

 At this point, the screenplay saw yet another change of hands.
 Mangold took the reins in this department alongside screenwriting partners and brothers Jez and John-Henry Butterworth.
 In a more harmonious fashion (in more ways than one), John Williams is returning to score the picture.

 Early resistance notwithstanding, Harrison Ford ultimately signed on to revive the character of Indy proper.
-This time, he’d be joined by a slew of exciting costars.
+This time, he’s be joined by a slew of exciting costars.
 Topping the list: Fleabag creator and No Time to Die writer Phoebe Waller-Bridge, who costarred in the aforementioned Solo; and Mads Mikkelsen (per Deadline), ever the welcome entry in any anticipated project.
-Also on board (per The Hollywood Reporter): Narcos‘ Boyd Holbrook, and the MCU’s Shaunette Renée Wilson and Thomas Kretschmann.
+Also on board (per The Hollywood Reporter): Narcos‘ Boyd Holbrook and the MCU’s Shaunette Renée Wilson and Thomas Kretschmann.
 (She played a Dora Milaje; he played Baron von Strucker.)
+The latest high-profile casting for the movie is Antonio Banderas, per Deadline.

 Originally published on May 14, 2021.